ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

 Control a number of EV chargers to charge a number of charge events.

-A `charge_event` is a period of time where an EV can be charged.
-This is given as a boolean 2D array, with one binary digit for each pair of charge events and intervals.
+Chargers are configured by their size given in `charger_mws`.

-Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered anytime the `charge_event` is 1.
+A `charge_event` is a time interval where an EV can be charged.
+This is given as a boolean 2D array, with one binary digit for each charge events, interval pairs.

-Chargers are configured by `charger_mws`.
+Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered when the `charge_event` is 1.
+The model is constrained so that each charge event receives all of it's `charge_event_mwh`.

-Optimize two 100 MWe chargers for 4 charge events over 5 intervals:
+To optimize two 100 MWe chargers for 4 charge events over 5 intervals:

 ```python
 import energypylinear as epl